Keyboard shortcuts

 The collar that joins you to your data.

 Ferrule is a Rust-native command-line tool for querying relational databases.
 One static binary speaks PostgreSQL, MySQL, MSSQL, and SQLite.
-Oracle is optional via feature flag.
+Oracle is optional via a feature flag.

-One-minute Demo
+One-minute demo

-# SQLite works out of the box
+# SQLite works out of the box — no setup

-ferrule query "sqlite::memory:" "SELECT 1 + 1 AS answer;"
+ferrule query "sqlite::memory:" "SELECT 1 + 1 AS answer;" --format table

 # Postgres (requires running server)

-ferrule query "postgres://user:pass@localhost/db" "SELECT * FROM users;" --format json
+ferrule query "postgres://user:pass@localhost/db" "SELECT * FROM users;"

 # Interactive REPL

-ferrule repl "sqlite::memory:"
+ferrule repl prod

-> \format json
+> \format table

 > \q